Petrol tax increase likely to push up prices

 New portability arrangements mean funds will be able to be transferred between some Australian superannuation and KiwiSaver schemes.

-Next story in National: Loan curbs would increase KiwiSaver importance - minister
+Next story in New Zealand: Loan curbs would increase KiwiSaver importance - minister

 Copyright © 2013, Radio New Zealand